kneubert/EssBAR-KNIME-workflows/index.md

 ![logo](images/unsigned_content-warning.png)

 You will be asked to restart KNIME for changes to take effect.
 Click on no and continue with the installation of the Generic KNIME nodes with ```Help -> Install New Software```.
 Now work with the GKN nighly build site, click on the triangle next to 'Uncategorized' and select ```Generic Workflow Nodes for KNIME```.
+To install the SeqAn NGS Toolbox work with ```KNIME Community Extensions (Trusted) - http://update.knime.com/community-contributions/trunk```, select  ```SeqAn NGS Toolbox``` from *KNIME Community Extensions (nightly build) - Bioinformatics & NGS* and install it.
+In addition use ```KNIME Analytics Platform 3.7 Update Site - http://update.knime.com/analytics-platform/3.7``` and select ```KNIME Interactive R Statistics Integration``` and ```KNIME JavaScript Views``` from *KNIME & Extensions* and install it.
 After finishing the installation you need to restart KNIME.
-Afterwards the EssBAR KNIME nodes and GenericKnimeNodes should be visible as Community Nodes in the KNIME Node repository:
+Afterwards the EssBAR KNIME nodes, GenericKnimeNodes and SeqAn NGS nodes should be visible as Community Nodes in the KNIME Node repository:
 ![image](images/essbar_gkn_node_repository.png)

 ### Example workflows